 3 Project

-Concourse started as a side-project by @vito (hi!) and @xoebus in 2014.
-Over time Concourse has grown into a dedicated community with an open governance model and contributors from all around the world.
+in 2014.
+Since then, Concourse has evolved into a dedicated community with contributors from all around the world.

 Where is everything?